remy/remysharp.com/public/drafts/diet.md

 I decided that I would cut wheat and dairy out of my diet.
 That's all.

-That means no sandwiches.
-No cheese.
+That means no cheese.
+No sandwiches.
 No cheese sandwiches either.
 I can't say it was easy, and lunch was very hard.
 Lunchtime became falafel or burrito salad boxes.
-But there's no avoiding it (I think) you've got to look your own food.
+But there's no avoiding it (I think) you've got to cook your own food ahead of time.

 In addition, by mid-March that year, I also quit drinking for 3 months, long enough that I'm not really bothered about drinking today.